 - Prepare the client’s case for divorce and settlement hearings, including organising witnesses and providing summaries of assets/finances, which will require dealing with accountants and financial and pensions advisers.

 - Attend conferences with barristers.

 - Represent clients in hearings or brief barristers to do so.

 - Negotiate settlements and associated financial terms.

-- In private cases: interview and advise clients on the implications of divorce with regard to child contact and residence.
+- In private cases: interview and advise clients on the implications of divorce with regard to child custody and residence.
 In some instances this will result in court action.
-Deal with disputes between parents or other family members over the residence of, and contact with, children.
+Deal with disputes between parents or other family members over care and contact with children.

 - In public cases: represent local authorities, parents, children’s guardians or children themselves on matters such as children’s care proceedings or abuse in care claims.
 Social workers, probation officers, psychologists and medical professionals will also be involved in cases.